edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-09-25-mental-health-training.md

 ---
-title: "What Is Mental Health Training And How Could It Help My Team? | EdgePoint"
+title: "What Is Mental Health Training And How Could It Help My Team?"
 permalink: /blog/mental-health-training/
 author:
   name: Corey Bleich
 image: blog/2019/2019-09-25-mental-health-training.jpg
 excerpt: Whether you work with educators, librarians, or other public-facing employees, this is what your mental health training programs should include.
-related: false
 ---

 When it comes to mental health training, there is no time like the present to get started.